-Are you looking for professional air conditioning repair services in Portland, Or?
+Are you looking for professional air conditioning repair services in Portland, Oregon?
 Roth Heating & Cooling, Plumbing, Electrical, Drain Services has proudly been helping people with their air conditioning needs since 1976.
-Through the decades, we've gained a deep appreciation for our customers, and we believe their satisfaction comes first.
+Through the decades, we’ve gained a deep appreciation for our customers, and we believe their satisfaction comes first.
 This is why we make it a point to hire AC technicians that are friendly, knowledgeable, and eager to help.

 Our team of experts uses the latest equipment and will go above and beyond to ensure that your air conditioners are working at optimal levels.
 Whether you are having trouble with a leaky air conditioner, or are noticing weak airflow, we got you covered.
 If you need AC repair in Portland or the nearby cities of Lake Oswego or West Linn, we’re happy to assist in any way we can.
 Take a look at our reviews page and see why our clients trust us.

 Why You Need a Licensed Air Conditioning Technician

 Few things are as uncomfortable as when your air conditioning system breaks down in the severe summer heat.
 If you fear that your air conditioning unit is not running as efficiently as it used to then you’ve come to the right place.
 When you work with our team of air conditioning repair experts, you can expect that our technicians will do everything they can to repair your current AC system.

 Our licensed and insured Portland AC repair technicians will provide these services during your appointment:

 - Perform an examination of your entire system